ezsetup/ezsetup/README.md

 3. Run `make run-api` to start the `api` server;
 4. In another terminal session, run `make run-frontend` to start the `frontend` server.

+#### Troubleshooting

+Q: The Postgres docker container seems not up to date with the newest db schema?
+A: Complete remove the existing container and its volume: `docker rm -v ezsetup_pg` and run `make run-dockers`.
+Warning: doing this will destroy all data in the existing container.

 ## With Vagrant

 1. Install VirtualBox and Vagrant;